-When you’re sick it doesn’t always take hearing you cough or sneeze for someone to tell you’re feeling under the weather.
+When you’re sick, it doesn’t always take a cough or a sneeze for someone to tell you’re feeling under the weather.
 Sometimes just a quick look at your skin can give it all away.
-That’s because your skin looks different when you’re healthy.
-On your good days, your cheeks are marked by a pretty pink flush, and your face looks like it has life in it.
-Of course, it isn’t just a nasty cold that can make your skin look less than ideal.
-Skin can turn sallow and lose its natural healthy hue due to a myriad of external causes.
-We’re sharing everything you need to know about sallow skin, including what it is, how to prevent it, and how to address yours!
+Your skin doesn’t lie and it shows when you’re healthy and when you’re not feeling your best.
+On good days, your cheeks are marked by a pretty pink flush and your face looks supple, like it has life in it.
+When you’re sick, or myriad external causes wreak havoc on your skin, it can start to look sallow and lose its plumpness.

 What Is Sallow Skin?

-We spoke with Dr. Amanda Turbeville, Medical Director at Touch MedSpa, SkinCeuticals ambassador and Skincare.com consultant, to get the lowdown on sallow skin, and we started with the most important question—what is sallow skin?
+We spoke with Amanda Turbeville, MD, the Medical Director at Touch MedSpa, SkinCeuticals ambassador and Skincare.com consultant, to get the lowdown on sallow skin.
 According to Dr. Turbeville, sallow skin is a term used to describe skin that has lost its natural healthy complexion.
 Sallow skin can usually be recognized based on its yellow tone and is particularly noticeable in the face.
-Dr. Turbeville shares that as skin ages, dryness or fine lines and wrinkles are likely to be more noticeable, but sallow skin can be a sign of an underlying health problem.
+Dr. Turbeville shares that as skin ages, dryness, fine lines and wrinkles are likely to be more noticeable, but sallow skin can be a sign of an underlying health problem.

 How Can You Prevent Sallow Skin?

-Sallow skin isn’t something anyone is striving for, which means if you can, you should do your best to prevent it.
-Thankfully, many of the steps to prevent sallow skin are ones you should already be taking to live a healthier lifestyle, like having a healthy diet, avoiding cigarettes, and regularly getting a good night’s sleep.
-Beyond healthy lifestyle habits, your skin care routine can play a role too.
+There are steps you can take to prevent sallow skin, and they start with living a healthier lifestyle.
+This includes eating a healthy diet, avoiding cigarettes and regularly getting a good night’s sleep.
+Beyond healthy habits, your skin-care routine can play a role, too.
 Dr. Turbeville offered this 5-step regimen as a jumping off point for helping to prevent sallow skin:

 How Can You Treat Sallow Skin?